HermanRas/PHP_GOSSIP_NODE/README.md

 3. The receiving node will call back after the property gossip_timer time ran out.
 4. As Part of the call back the remote node will do a HELLO_FUNCTION and DID_YOU_HERE function.
 5. the now registered node will loop thru its gossip list, and complete a TELL_ME_MORE_FUNCTION to reach state of consistency
-6. the now registered node will call all other nodes after the property gossip_timer ran out, sending do a HELLO_FUNCTION and DID_YOU_HERE function to all the discovered nodes creating an infinite update & discover loop.
+6. the now registered node will call 5 random other nodes after the property gossip_timer ran out, sending do a HELLO_FUNCTION and DID_YOU_HERE function to the 5 selected nodes creating an infinite update & discover loop.

 ## Gossip Node Details

 ---
 ### Node Properties
 - NODE_GUID